jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     Implementation of and gate functionality with only or gate and not gates.

-* This shows that the set of {and, not} and {or, not} are also logically complete
+* This shows that the set of {and, not} and {or, not} are also functionally complete

 Minimal Set
 -----------

-* One may wonder if a single gate type is sufficient to have a logically complete set
+* One may wonder if a single gate type is sufficient to have a functionally complete set
 * To prove this is the case, all one needs to do is show that the single gate type can

     * Implement not